Divorce After 50: The Impact on Retirement Savings

 3. Social Security

-In contrast to retirement accounts and pensions, which may be subject to a lot of wrangling and compromise, the handling of Social Security benefits in divorce is controlled by law and rarely open to interpretation.
+In contrast to retirement accounts and pensions, which may be subject to a lot of wrangling and compromise, the handling of Social Security benefits in divorce is controlled by law and is rarely open to interpretation.
 “The Social Security benefit is what it is—though keep in mind it may become part of the larger discussion around who gets what, which can itself be contentious,” Bob says.

-If the couple was married for at least 10 years before splitting, the ex-spouse will be eligible to apply for monthly benefits worth up to 50% of the higher earner’s full retirement age benefit.
+If the couple was married for at least 10 years before splitting, the ex-spouse will be eligible to apply for monthly benefits worth up to 50% of the higher earner’s full retirement-age benefit.
 (If the lower earner remarries, however, he or she forgoes any claim to such benefits in most cases.)